transferwise/url-locale/README.md

 Spring components with optional auto-configuration that enables resolving a **locale** (e.g. _en-GB_) for a request based on a two character **URL locale** (e.g. _gb_) at the start of the HTTP request path.

 For example, given mapping configuration from url locale _gb_ to locale _en-GB_, a request to `https://youdomain.com/gb/some-path` would resolve the locale as _en-GB_.
-Paths matching the URL locale pattern but without locale mappings will result in a 404.
+Paths matching the URL locale pattern but without a locale mapping configured will result in either a redirect to the fallback url locale if one has been configured, otherwise a 404.

 ## Installation